pstat197/vignette-ann-architecture-exploration/README.md

 ### Description:

-Vignette on implementing Neural Network using EU Stock data; created as a class project for PSTAT197A in Fall 2022.
+Vignette on implementing Neural Network using abalone data; created as a class project for PSTAT197A in Fall 2022.

 ### Contributors: